 Textile industry is labor intensive.
 India is one of the largest producers of cotton in the world.
 Both make India and textile industry made for each other.
 Progress has been made in the industry, but much more needs to be done.
+Problems of Textile Industry in India needs to be understood in the context of historical evolution of the sector.

 In last few years, India’s textile industry has grown rapidly.
 According to a report published in UN Comtrade, the industry has potential to overtake China soon.
 In 2013-14, India left Italy, Germany and Bangladesh behind and is now the second biggest exporter.
 Overall Indian textile export grew last year by 21 per cent, while garment export grew by 23 per cent.